 As you progress in your career as an accountant, you’ll find that your expertise is one of the most valuable positions regardless if you’re in a small business or large corporation.

 4. Your role keeps the business running

 As an accountant, one of your biggest roles is keeping track of the money flowing in the company.
 If human resources or shareholders have questions about the status of their business then you are the gatekeeper for vital information they need.
 As an accountant or payroll clerk, your work can influence major business decisions based on annual reports and performance records.

-You’ll also be the first line of defence for any audits from the government as part of your job is to maintain accurate and up-to-date tax claims ensuring your company receives the highest return possible.
+You’ll also be the first line of defense for any audits from the government as part of your job is to maintain accurate and up-to-date tax claims ensuring your company receives the highest return possible.
 In fact, poor financial decisions can lead to businesses crumbling due to owners not consulting tax accountants which leads to them owing a large sum of money to the government.

 Furthermore, business owners and CEO’s will turn to your data, spreadsheets or records for what they should be spending or what they should be saving money on.
 This dictates whether they should be pushing out a new product, expand globally or shut down entire sectors in their company.